El Cuartelejo: Excavations

 From 1898 to 1900, the site was excavated by archaeologists S. W. Williston and H.T.
 Martin from the University of Kansas.
-They found that Apache of the Dismal River culture inhabited the site before and after the cohabitation with the Puebloans.
+They found that Apache of the Dismal River culture inhabited the site before and after the cohabitation with the Pueblo.
 They uncovered walls of the pueblo and within the rooms they found animal bones, lithics, ceramics, and a large quantity of corn.
 The pueblo architecture is of southwestern origin.
-Pottery were in the styles of both Northern Rio Grande Puebloans and Plains Native Americans.
+Pottery were in the styles of both Northern Rio Grande Pueblo and Plains Native Americans.
 Based upon the presence of charcoal and burnt artifacts within the charred adobe, Williston and Martin believed that it was destroyed by fire.

 The Smithsonian Institution excavation of 1939, led by Waldo Wedel, which focused south and north of the pueblo (site code 14SC1).
 A few meters from the pueblo, a circular bell-shaped pit and a cache pit were found that contained hundreds of stone tools and about 4,000 Dismal River ceramic fragments.
 There were pipe fragments similar to the ones from the northern Rio Grande pueblos.
 Charcoal, numerous animal bones, three Olivella shells, and other discarded items were also found there.
 According to the artifacts, the Nuevo Mexican women continued to make pottery and cook as they had in their homeland.

 Nebraska Historical Society conducted excavations in 1970, 1975, and 1976, led by A. T. Hill.
-They found a roasting pit below the pueblo, which meant that people of the Dismal River culture lived there before they cohabitated with the Puebloans.
+They found a roasting pit below the pueblo, which meant that people of the Dismal River culture lived there before they cohabitated with the Pueblo.
 Artifacts included items from the Dismal River culture, Tewa Polychrome pottery from the southwest, and clay pipes.
 Archaeologists from the University of Oklahoma and University of Iowa have led excavations since the 1970s, which helped date the occupations.

 Reconstruction

 Starting with the initial excavation, the archaeological sites have degraded, with damage to the pueblo ruins and removal of artifacts by amateur archaeologists.
-After the excavations of the 1970s, partial walls of the pueblo were reconstructed to show the layout of the pueblo as it appeared in 1898.
+After the 1970s excavations, partial walls of the pueblo were reconstructed to show the layout of the pueblo as it appeared in 1898.

 Historic landmark and park

-In 1964, the El Cuartelejo Archaeologist District was made a National Historic Landmark, which protects its resources and resulted in a reconstruction of the walls.
+In 1964, the El Cuartelejo Archaeological District was made a National Historic Landmark, which protects its resources and resulted in a reconstruction of the walls.
 Interpretive historic markers were added to the site.
 The ruins are within Lake Scott State Park, and are owned by the Kansas State Society of the Daughters of the American Revolution.
 The site is maintained by the Kansas Department of Wildlife, Parks and Tourism.

 A model of the pueblo, early Native American camp scenes, as well as artifacts and fossils from El Cuartelejo are on display at the El Quartelejo Museum.